Onboard Citrix ADC instances using Citrix ADM service connect

-To perform the upgrade, you need to onboard your ADC instances on to ADM service.
+To perform the upgrade, you must onboard your ADC instances on to Citrix ADM.

 Recent events: Get details of some critical errors that have happened on the ADC instances and a list of ADC instances on which the errors have occurred.

 Resource utilization - trends and anomalies: Find insights about high resource utilization for CPU, memory, HTTP throughput, and SSL throughput.
-For each insight, ADM suggests recommended action.
-To have more visibility into these insights and recommendations, you need to onboard your ADC instances onto ADM.
+For each insight, Citrix ADM suggests recommended action.
+To have more visibility into these insights and recommendations, you must onboard your ADC instances onto Citrix ADM.
 Some benefits after onboarding are:

-- CPU: Predict CPU utilization for the next 24 hours on ADM.
+- CPU: Predict CPU utilization for the next 24 hours on Citrix ADM.

-- Memory: Predict memory utilization for the next 24 hours on ADM.
+- Memory: Predict memory utilization for the next 24 hours on Citrix ADM.

-- SSL throughput: View SSL real time optimization with intelligent App Analytics on ADM.
+- SSL throughput: View SSL real time optimization with intelligent App Analytics on Citrix ADM.